nathan-leoue/Rainmeter-widgets/README.md

 - Crypto Tracker (ETH)

   - Displays **current Ethereum price in USD**
-  - Shows **24h high, low, and percentage change**
+  - Shows **highest price, lowest price, and percentage change** (24h).
   - Clickable to open **CoinMarketCap page**

 - Music Player
   - Shows **current track title and artist**
-  - Displays **album art**
+  - Displays **album cover**
+  - Handles long track titles: if the title is too long, it is clipped with "..."
+  - Tooltip on hover: the full track title is displayed when hovering over the text
-  - Play/Pause, Next, Previous controls directly from the widget (tip: clicking the album art also pause/unpause)
+  - Play/Pause, Next, Previous controls directly from the widget (tip: clicking the album cover also pause/unpause)

 ## 🛠️ The Process